Image credit: Pixabay

 Ecommerce is dominating the way we buy right now, and if you want to make the most of it, you need to make your customers’ lives easier by giving them what they need.
 To ensure you achieve this (not only before and during but also after their purchases), you must understand exactly what great ecommerce experiences look like, and find a way to consistently deliver them.

 There are various ways in which you can pursue that goal, from polishing your copy to optimizing your animations.
-In this piece, we’re going to look at how you can review an existing UX or build one from scratch — so whether you currently run an ecommerce brand or you’re looking to start one, you’ll have some actionable takeaways.
+In this piece, we’re going to look at how you can review an existing UX or build one from scratch in WordPress — so whether you currently run an ecommerce brand or you’re looking to start one, you’ll have some actionable takeaways.
 Let’s get to it.

 Every experience starts with a (customer) journey